1948 Pacific typhoon season: Tropical Storm Chris

-Typhoon Dolores–Eunice
+Tropical Storm Dolores–Eunice

 Tropical Storm Dolores was tracked by the Air Weather Service located on Guam.
 At one point, a tropical storm was identified and assigned the name Eunice.
 The storm moved northwest and dissipated south of Japan.
 Post analysis showed that Tropical Storm Dolores was north of the forecast location and was synonymous with the system assigned Eunice.

-Typhoon Flo
+Tropical Storm Flo

-Flo hit China as a tropical storm.
+Flo hit China as a tropical storm (despite being classified by JMA as a Typhoon Flo).

 Typhoon Gertrude

 Gertrude formed on August 27 east of the Philippines.
 It moved west while reaching peak intensity as a Category 2 typhoon.
 It later weakened and re-strengthened to a Category 1 typhoon.
 After passing Luzon, Gertrude moved west-northwest and hit China as a tropical storm.
 It dissipated on September 4.

 Typhoon Hazel

 Hazel hit Taiwan as a category 1 typhoon.

 Typhoon Ione

 A Tropical Storm formed on September 11 and soon turned toward Japan as it gained strength.
 Ione soon reached category 4 intensity on September 14.
 Ione then began to lose strength and became a category 1 on September 16.
 Then, Ione struck Japan in that day killing 838 people.
 Ione further weakened and became a Tropical Storm on the 17th.
 Ione then dissipated.